ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/face-detection.md

 layout: "learningpathall"
 ---

-In this section, you will use Haar cascades for face detection.
-This classical machine learning approach is provided by OpenCV, which includes pre-trained Haar cascades for various types of object detection.

 ## Cascade file

+{{% notice Note %}}
+This Learning Path uses Haar cascades for face detection.
+OpenCV provides this classic machine learning approach, which includes pre-trained Haar cascades for various types of object detection.
+{{% /notice %}}

 A Haar cascade file is an XML file used in computer vision, specifically within the OpenCV library, to perform object detection.
 It contains pre-trained data for detecting specific objects, such as faces, eyes, and cars.
 The file is created using the Haar cascade classifier algorithm, which is based on machine learning.

 The Haar cascade classifier uses Haar-like features to identify objects.
-These features are essentially rectangular regions in an image that capture the differences in intensity (contrast) between adjacent areas.
+These features are essentially rectangular regions in an image that capture the differences in intensity between adjacent areas.
 For example, a feature might capture the difference in brightness between the eyes and the bridge of the nose.

 The classifier is trained using a large number of positive images (containing the object) and negative images (without the object).
-The AdaBoost algorithm is commonly used to select a small number of critical features from a large set and combine them into a strong classifier.
-The result of this training is stored in the XML file, which includes the selected features and their corresponding weights and thresholds for each stage of the cascade.
+The AdaBoost algorithm is commonly used to select a small number of critical features from a large set, and combine them into a strong classifier.
+The result of this training is stored in the XML file, which includes the selected features, their corresponding weights, and thresholds for each stage of the cascade.

 You will need to download the pre-trained Haar cascade file for face detection from the [OpenCV GitHub repository](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml).
-You can do so as follows (this assumes your project is in the Android Studio default directory):
+Ensure your project is in the Android Studio default directory, and follow these steps:

 ```bash
 cd ~/AndroidStudioProjects/Arm64OpenCVFaceDetection/app/src/main/